 Under the hood

-Like all the other Sine Nomine books I’ve read, E&E runs on a lightweight D&D-like chassis: 3-18 for stats, classes, saving throws, hit points, yadda yadda.
+Like all the other Sine Nomine books (paid link) I’ve read, E&E runs on a lightweight D&D-like chassis: 3-18 for stats, classes, saving throws, hit points, yadda yadda.
 But, also like Kevin’s other stuff, E&E is its own thing; there are flourishes and tweaks and additions that make it tick.

 (Illustration by Joyce Maureira)